one-d-wide/redb-cli/README.md

 A CLI tool to read/modify [redb](https://github.com/cberner/redb) database files.

-Common key/value types are recognized by default (String, u64, Option, tuples, etc.), unknown types are presumed to be raw strings.
+All default types are supported (String, u64, Option, tuples, etc.), as well as user types annotated with [redb-derive](https://docs.rs/redb-derive).
+Unknown types are presumed to be raw strings.

 ## Usage